 Think a little before consuming or buying.
 Giving local products and staples (a batch of local foods and bought in bulk is just as acceptable as the best jewel); give experiences; buy second-hand (without fear of saying it); wrap the gifts with a piece of cloth, following the steps of the Furoshiki technique, and without using paper or tape …

 Esther, thank you very much for sharing your experience with us.
-I am sure that you have give more light on this path to the Zero Waste to many people who haven’t dared to take the first step so far.
+I am sure that you have given more light on this path to the Zero Waste to many people who haven’t dared to take the first step so far.

 We want to share with you the efforts a young wildlife conservationist, Pungky Nanda, is doing in Sumatra, Indonesia, to raise awareness of the importance of protecting the natural heritage.
 His work is based on environmental education to children, under the name The Jungle Library Project.